ahmed-abd0/searchable/README.md

 ```

 ### Custom Operators
-you may want to define a custom operator used for filtering and searching there is two ways to define custom operator
+In case you need to define a custom operator for filtering and searching, there are two distinct approaches available.

 >[!NOTE]
 >custom operator must start with `sp_`

 **In Config**
-to publish config file run this command
+To publish the configuration file, execute the following command

 ```bash

 php artisan vendor:publish --provider="Abdo\Searchable\ServiceProvider"

 ```
-after publishing config file you can define your custom operators in the `operators` array
+Once the configuration file has been published, you have the option to define your custom operators within the `operators` array.

 ```php